-Shinnston trailhead: Leave I79 at Exit 125 westbound.
+Shinnston (Sue Ann Miller) trailhead: Leave I79 at Exit 125 westbound.
 Go about a quarter-mile and turn left on Saltwell Rd (WV131).
 Follow Saltwell Rd about 7 miles to US19 in Shinnston.
 Turn left and follow US19 about 6 blocks.
-Turn left just past the yellow brick Catholic church and just before US19 swings left and climbs to cross the river.
-The trailhead is near the river under the US19 bridge.
+As US19 bends there is a sign for the trail on an old railroad bridge.
+The entrance to the trailhead is about 900 feet further, just before US takes another bend and heads uphill.

 Norway trailhead: Leave I79 at Exit 137 headed north on WV310.
 Follow WV310 for 1.8 miles.
 Just after crossing the Monongahela River, turn south (left) on US250.
 Follow US250 for 1.1 mile and turn right just after crossing the West Fork River, following signs to Mary Lou Retton Park.
-Park there, and ride down the hill on the road for 0.8 miles.
-Small signs for "Rail Trail Link" give you occasional hints.
-There's essentially no parking at the trailhead.
+Park there, and ride down steep hill on the road for 0.8 miles.
+Small signs for “Rail Trail Link” give occasional hints.
+There is no parking at the trailhead.

 Fairmont (north) trailhead: Leave I79 at Exit 137 headed north on WV310.
 Follow WV310 for 1.8 miles.
 Just after crossing the Monongahela River, turn south (left) on US250.
 Follow US250 for 1 mile and turn right on Country Club Rd.
 Follow Country Club Rd for 0.9 miles to the shopping center for Shop-and-Save, Big Lots, and 84 Lumber on the left side of the road.
 Find inoffensive parking.
-Leave the shopping center on Edgeway Dr, to the right of the drive-through bank as you face the shopping center from the road.
+Leave the shopping center on Edgeway Dr, which is at the far end of the parking lot behind the Big Lots and Rent-A-Center.
 Follow Edgeway Dr for 0.3 mile, looking for a gate on the right.
 Go around the gate and down a steep gravel path for 0.1 mile.
 At the bottom of the hill, jog left to pick up the trail where it dead-ends at a chain link fence.

-Rest rooms, water: At Mary Lou Retton Park and Worthington Park, in season
+Rest rooms, water: At Mary Lou Retton Park, Monongah Park, and Worthington Park, in season

 Bike shop, rentals: Along trail in Monongah and in Fairmont